STAND UP PADDLE SPLIT

 For every beginner paddler, the hard SUP board is the right choice.
 Our team takes care to always have the right amount of hard boards as well as inflatables.
 The difference between two is obvious – hardboards are more stable, it has better feel on the water and you won’t ever feel sinking of the foot like on some inflatables.
 Even though the inflatables have come a long way in terms of construction and quality, no inflatable can replace hardboard and even a beginner can see the difference.

-After we choose our board, that will be our tool on the water, it is important to determine your base on the board.
+After choosing a board, it is important to determine your base on the board.
 With most boards, it’s pretty straightforward since your base should be at the carrying handle in the middle.
 That is where you should plant your feet, shoulder-width apart when you paddle.

 If you have a hard time finding a nose or tail just turn the board over and look for the fin.
 The fin is always on the tail of the board and it will determine the direction of the movement.
 It’s time to figure out the role of the fin and how to mount it to the board.